 Instead, choose a room tucked away from everyone else where employees can head to yawn as much as they require.

 Ensure this room is in quick sprinting distance of various locations (such as main working areas), should the urge to yawn suddenly overwhelm a member of staff.

-The room should be large enough to contain at least 30 individuals simultaneously, have have an active air conditioning system to remove the yawns from the room.
+The room should be large enough to contain at least 30 individuals simultaneously—have an active air conditioning system to remove the yawn stench from the room.

 Punishment System For Failed Yawning Attempts

 Should an employee fail to yawn in the designated room, you should have a disciplinary system in place to monitor insubordination.

 You can use a scoring system to check the number of times employees break your rules.
 For example:

 - One missed yawn will lead to the removal of the lunch break for that working day.